smrubin/smrubin.github.io/app/_posts/2016-03-16-lessons-learned-as-a-web-developer.md

 layout: post
 title: "Lessons Learned as a Web Developer"
 date: 2016-03-09
-author: Sam Rubin
-description: "Reflecting on my career as a web developer, I have learned many lessons and themes across the web design and development domains.
-I've learned about what works and what doesn't, how to interact with clients, the amazing tools and resources that are out there (many of which are open-source), and lessons that I am constantly reminding myself of."
 ---

 When I created my first website back in 2012, it was a struggle, to say the least.
 I had no idea what I was doing, and must have spent more time trying to create that simple forum website than I do on a lot of my projects currently.
 Since then, I have learned a lot.
 I've learned about what works and what doesn't, how to interact with clients, the amazing tools and resources that are out there (many of which are open-source), and lessons that I am constantly reminding myself of.